shaw-s-yu/CSE416_Delit/README.md

 comment switch on src/store/reducers/backendReducer.js line 8 and line 9

 ## HOW TO DEPLOTY TO HEROKU
 Our back-end is deployed into heroku.
+Project is real-delit
 ```
  cd server
+ heroku login
+ heroku git:remote -a real-delit
  git add .
  git commit -m 'better performance'
  git push heroku master
 ```
+if push failed try fetch & merge